Today, we’re going to talk about a frivolous lawsuit that brings a whole new meaning to the expression to “sue the pants off of someone.”

 So, that leads us to our next question “was Pearson truly hurt by the Chungs’ business?”
 While he might’ve suffered a minor 3-day inconvenience, that’s the risk that anybody takes anytime they go to any dry cleaner.
 He even got his pants back.

 So, the moral of the story as with the majority of these frivolous lawsuits is that nothing good will come out of trying to cheat the system.
 However, some cases aren’t as outrageous as they seem.
 Especially, when physical personal injury is involved.
-If you think you have a personal injury suit, then call the Law Offices of J. Price McNamara, and we’ll find justice to your injury.
+If you think you have a personal injury suit, then call the J. Price McNamara ERISA Insurance Claim Attorney, and we’ll find justice to your injury.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.